inikishev/torchzero-old/README.md

 So what is happening there?
 We generate a random petrubation to model parameters and reevaluate the loss, if it increases, set `grad` to petrubation, otherwise `grad` to minus petrubation.
 And then your favourite optimizer uses its update rules!

 We can go further, an evolving swarm of 10 of those reaches 82% test accuracy in 10 epochs, evaluating the model 10 times per step.
-I did 0 tuning so it can probably get better.
+I did 0 tuning so it can probably get better, and the accuracy was steadily increasing at the end so more epochs would help.
 ```py
 from from torchzero.optim.random_walk import RandomGrad, SwarmOfOptimizers
 optimizers = [